Ready to get started?

 Oregon's QRIS mirrors Oregon's Early Learning Council emphasis on screening and assessing children.
-If you are not already using research based tools to screen and assess your children, you attend a training to learn about them and choose the best option for your program Oregon Registry or visit asqoregon.com
+If you are not already using research based tools to screen and assess your children, you can attend a training to learn about them and choose the best option for your program on the Oregon Registry or visit asqoregon.com

 Make sure your program uses a curriculum that supports all children's learning and development!